smartkarma/frontend-guide/docs/native-data.md

 # Data
-Most of the data are stored in Redux.
-Logic is placed inside `sk-redux` folder.
+Actions, Epics, Reducers and Selectors are inside `sk-redux` folder.

 # Redux (Action, Epic, Reducer, Selector)
 For storing data we use redux action, which get observed by Epic (`redux-observer`) function.